30 Minutes or Less

 30 Minutes or Less (stylized onscreen as 30:Minutes or Less) is a 2011 American action comedy film directed by Ruben Fleischer, starring Jesse Eisenberg, Danny McBride, Aziz Ansari, Nick Swardson, Michael Peña, and Fred Ward.
+Stuart Cornfeld, Ben Stiller, and Jeremy Kramer produced the film.

 The story follows a pizza delivery boy who is strapped with a bomb and forced to, with the help of his friend, rob a bank in exchange for disarming it.
-Stuart Cornfeld, Ben Stiller, and Jeremy Kramer produced the film.

 30 Minutes or Less was released on August 12, 2011, by Sony Pictures Releasing.
 The film received mixed reviews from critics, and grossed $40 million against its $28 million budget.
 It garnered some controversy due to similarities with the death of Brian Wells.

 Plot

-Nick Davis works as a pizza delivery driver and rarely completes the "30 Minutes or Less" policy which leads to him being reprimanded by his boss.
-Nick's school teacher friend Chet discovers that Nick slept with his twin sister, Kate, on their high school graduation night, causing Chet to end their friendship.
+Nick Davis is a pizza delivery driver in Grand Rapids who rarely completes the "30 Minutes or Less" policy, which leads to him being reprimanded by his boss.
+Nick's school teacher friend Chet discovers that he slept with his twin sister Kate on their high school graduation night, causing him to end their friendship.
+Nick soon learns that Kate is planning to take up a job in Atlanta.

 Buddies Dwayne Mikowlski and Travis Cord are miserable, living under the shadow of Dwayne's domineering father, Jerry "The Major", who won over $10 million in the lottery about 10 years prior.
 Dwayne confides in lap-dancer Juicy about his contempt for his father and his presumed inheritance.

-They devise a plot to kidnap a complete stranger, to strap a bomb to his chest, and get him to get them hitman money.
+Dwayne and Travis devise a plot to kidnap a complete stranger, to strap a bomb to his chest, and get him to get them hitman money.
 They order a pizza and wait for a driver to come to their hideout.
-When Nick arrives, Dwayne and Travis assault him and knock him unconscious.
+When Nick arrives, Dwayne and Travis assault him, knocking him unconscious.

-When Nick awakes, he is in a vest rigged with explosives, with both a timer and phone-activated detonators.
-The bomb will explode unless he gets them $100,000 within ten hours, and they also threaten to detonate the bomb if Nick notifies the police.
-Nick finds Chet, alerts him of the situation, and he reluctantly agrees to help Nick rob a bank.
-En route, Nick goes to say goodbye to Kate and quits his job.
+When Nick awakes, he is strapped into a vest rigged with explosives, with both a timer and phone-activated detonators.
+The bomb will explode unless he gets them $100,000 within ten hours, and they also threaten to detonate the bomb if he notifies the police.
+Nick finds Chet working at his school, alerts him of the situation, so he reluctantly agrees to help him rob a bank.
+En route, Nick goes to say goodbye to Kate and quit his job, unaware that Dwayne and Travis are tailing him.

-Nick and Chet hold up the bank and flee quickly.
+Nick and Chet steal a Datsun, then hold up the bank and flee quickly, despite someone being prematurely shot in the leg.
 Dwayne says he and Travis will meet Nick at an abandoned rail yard to make the exchange, but go to a restaurant.
-Instead, Dwayne calls Juicy to get the hit-man to go.
+Instead, Dwayne calls Juicy to send the hit-man.

 Juicy and the hit man Chango arrive to pick up the money, but do not have the bomb deactivation code.
 Chet appears and knocks out Chango with a metal bar while Nick incapacitates Juicy.
 The two grab the money and escape.